Payment Acceptance

 4. No one can explain the payment roadmap

-Ask internally: What is the 24-month payment strategy?
+Ask internally: what is the 24-month payment strategy?

+If the answer is unclear or limited to incremental integrations, the payment stack is being managed tactically (as opposed to strategically).
 In hospitality, payments influence expansion, margin, and monetization.
 If there is no forward-looking roadmap tied to business goals, architecture decisions will remain reactive.

 5. Inflexible commercial agreements